-The Berwyn News is taking a break; look for more news here later in 2017.
+The Berwyn News is taking a break; look for more news here later.

 Category Archives: Uncategorized

 By Melissa Rohman

 Now that the weather becomes frightful and the temperature has steadily dropped, five warming centers are open in Berwyn and are welcoming residents and the homeless to come in and escape the freezing cold.

 According to the Cook County government, over thirty warming centers are now open across the city of Chicago for the winter season.
 Those who need a safe place to get warm from the freezing temperatures are encouraged to step inside these centers.
 Continue reading

 As of Dec.
 8, 2016, The International Union for Conservation of Nature (IUCN) has officially declared giraffes vulnerable for extinction, with their population declining 40 percent in the last 30 years.
 This decline is due to loss of habitats and illegal hunting.
 The Brookfield Zoo is doing their part to make sure these animals stay off of the endangered list.

 “We all know about the big, mega vertebrates like rhinos and the elephants,” Bill Zeigler, senior vice president of animal programs for the Chicago Zoological Society, said, “where there’s international trade in ivory and rhino horn, but you don’t look at much international trade in giraffes, so it hasn’t been on the big radar as far as the general public is aware, but the fact is they’re suffering a greater decline than the rhinos and the elephants, because of poaching for meat as well as loss of habitat.”
 Continue reading